Malcolm Milne

 Prior to the Sydney Olympics of 2000, Milne was honored by carrying the Olympic torch through the town of Myrtleford where he lives with his wife Sherry and family.
 In 2000, he received the Australian Sports Medal for his contribution to skiing.
 He was inducted into the Sport Australia Hall of Fame in 1985.

 In 2004 Ski & Snowboard Australia elected Milne a life member for the contribution he has made to the sport by becoming the first World Cup medal winner in Australian winter sports history, and the subsequent impact his performances have had on future athletes.

 His brother Ross Milne died during training for the 1964 Winter Olympics.
 The IOC said that he "caught an edge" and suggested that inexperience played a role.
-Australian manager John Wagner blamed overcrowding on the slope.
+Australian manager John Wagner called Ross a competent ski racer and blamed overcrowding on the slope.
 Malcolm said that attempts by the IOC to blame Ross motivated him to excel in his sport: